jeremyikwuje/monierate-website/src/blog/what-is-an-automated-teller-machine-atm-and-how-it-works-in-nigeria.md

 If you intend to withdraw, clicking the appropriate option will take you to the next screen.
 This prompts you to choose between withdrawing from a savings or current account.

 Next, you’ll have to select the amount you would like to withdraw.
-You can either choose this from the options on the screen or input your own specific amount by using the “…” button.
+You can either choose this from the options on the screen or input your specific amount by using the “…” button.

 At this point, only two steps remain before you’re given access to your funds.
-The first is to choose whether you require a printed receipt for the withdrawal you’re about to make, and the second involves inputting your pin.
+The first is to choose whether you require a printed receipt for the withdrawal you’re about to make, and the second involves inputting your PIN.

 #### 3. Funds are Released
 Inputting your pin a second time confirms your willingness to proceed with the withdrawal.
 This kickstarts the final phase, which involves a lot of automation.

-It begins with the teller machine processing every menu option you selected.
+It begins with the teller machine processing every menu option you select.

 For example, the machine will check if you selected a savings or current account.
 Next, it will check if such an account is linked to the card.
 Another processing that occurs is a confirmation of your account balance against the amount you want to withdraw.